TRIP HOP GRUNGE?!

 In 2012 I was asked to be part of the musical collaboration called The L Project.
 Formed of a number of LGBTQ artists whose aim is to raise awareness about the effects of LGBTQ bullying, to give hope to those suffering from it, and to raise money to help combat it.
 ‘It Does Get Better’ not only had chart success but won Outstanding contribution to the LGBTQ Community - 2012.

 After over 10 years of Kenelis which was predominantly Grunge/Punk/Rock, I felt the need to make more complex heavier music.
 I wanted challenge myself as a musician and make the music I was listening to at the time which was a lot more Post Hardcore and techy.
-I formed Auxesis with guitarist Jack Rowan and drummer Alec Greaves who were in the final Kenelis line up with Danny Knowles joining us on bass.
+I formed Auxesis with guitarist Jack Rowan and drummer Alec Greaves who were in the final Kenelis line up.
 We recorded an EP and did some local shows.
 Due to us all being in other musical projects Auxesis are no longer active, but very supportive of each other.
 If you want your band to be a full time career it has to come before everything.
 Auxesis was never really about that, it was just about writing whatever we felt at the time and getting it out of our system.
 I think we all just loved doing it.
 Sometimes it doesn’t have to go further than that.

 MEL SANSON & ARMED LOVE MILITIA (FAIRUZA BALK)